NGOization of school-to-work transition among Roma youth (NGOST)

-The project relies on a qualitative research design, complemented with quantitative data collection.
-Fieldwork includes participatory observation both in Roma communities and in institutions and non-governmental entities, coupled with in-depth interviews and focus group discussions with decision makers, workers and programme beneficiaries.
-Also, focus group discussions are organised in parallel with a brief survey administered to all the contacted workers.
+The project relied on a qualitative research design, complemented with quantitative data collection.
+Fieldwork included participatory observation both in Roma communities and in institutions and non-governmental entities, coupled with in-depth interviews and focus group discussions with decision makers, workers and programme beneficiaries.
+Also, focus group discussions were organised in parallel with a brief survey administered to all the contacted workers.

-Cross-country comparison allows us to analyse how different school-to-work ‘transition regimes’ contribute to the governance of ethnic minorities in diverse manners within the neoliberal paradigm.
+Cross-country comparison allowed to analyse how different school-to-work ‘transition regimes’ contribute to the governance of ethnic minorities in diverse manners within the neoliberal paradigm.
 Each country’s transition system has distinctive features and internal logics.
-STWT research tends to emphasise the need to study the transition experiences of diverse social groups, among others, ethnic minority groups, and furthermore to explore within-group differences in the transition processes and outcomes.
-Nevertheless very few, if any, empirical studies have been conducted so far, that centre on non-immigrant ethnic minority groups.
-NGOST comparative research project aims to fill this gap.
+STWT research tended to emphasise the need to study the transition experiences of diverse social groups, among others, ethnic minority groups, and furthermore to explore within-group differences in the transition processes and outcomes.
+Nevertheless very few, if any, empirical studies had been conducted so far, that centre on non-immigrant ethnic minority groups.
+NGOST comparative research project aimed to fill this gap.

 |This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 845196.|